-The Orchestra will offer four symphony concerts for the first time this year, while the band will continue its series of open air concerts in the spring term besides appearing at athletic events throughout the year.
+The Orchestra will again offer four symphony concerts this year, while the band will continue its series of open air concerts in the spring term besides appearing at athletic events throughout the year.

 Further information concerning the department of Music and its activities may be obtained at the office in the Music Building situated at the entrance to the campus.